TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

     * Lava is back as the standard fuel of 1000 C
     * Molten Blaze is available from absorbing down blazes, granting up to 1500 C.
         * Note this is not blaze rods, its the actual blaze mob you must place in a smeltery
+        * If placing mobs in the smeltery is not the challenge for you, there is also a melting modifier available

 **Alloy improvements**